What do a Chug, Cheagle, and Chigi all have in common?

 The Chiweenie is the celebrity of this list!
-It is a very popular mix between a Dachshund and Chihuahua.
+It is a very popular mix between a cream Dachshund and Chihuahua.
 These lap-sized dogs have long bodies and ears that can by floppy or upright.
 They can also have coats that are either long or short.

 This mix goes by many different names including: Choxie, Weeniehuahua, German Taco, and Mexican Hot Dog.
 Who wouldn’t want a pooch called a Mexican Hot Dog?

 The Chiweenie is charismatic, loyal and spunky.
 Many Chiweenies will get close to one family member and tend to reserve that love for only one person.
 This makes this hybrid best suited for singles.
 They will love this person dearly, though, and will always want to be close to them.

 Since both parents can be anxious, the Chiweenie can easily develop anxiety about many things.
 They can also be yappy and bark at anything unknown to them.
 Apartment life may not be the best choice with this yappy Chihuahua mix.

 Bold and brash are two words to describe these fiery little mixes!